The United States is committed to understanding the “unidentified flying objects”

 Two senior US defense intelligence officials said today that the Pentagon is committed to identifying the origins of what the government calls “unidentified aerial phenomena” at the first public hearing in Congress in more than 50 years on phenomena known as Unidentified Flying Objects (UFOs).

-Officials, Ronald Moultrie and Scott Bray, appeared before a US House intelligence subcommittee 11 months after the release of a report documenting more than 140 cases of “unidentified weather phenomena” (UAPs) that US military pilots have reported observing since 2004.
+Officials, Ronald Moultrie and Scott Bray, appeared before a US House intelligence subcommittee 11 months following the release of a report documenting more than 140 cases of “unidentified weather phenomena” (UAPs) that US military pilots have reported observing since 2004.

 Bray, the deputy director of naval intelligence, admitted there were some sightings that “US officials cannot explain.”

-But Bray added: “There are a few cases where we have more data that our analysis simply could not put together a complete picture of what happened.”
+But Bray added: “There are a few cases where we have more data that our analysis simply might not put together a complete picture of what happened.”
 These include “flying characteristics” and an unexpected “nature of motion,” he said.

 “When it comes to the materials we have, we don’t have any, and we haven’t detected any emissions from those objects, which would indicate anything extra-terrestrial in origin,” Bray added.